sega-dreamcast/super-famicast/src/readme.txt

 -=< Configure Controllers >=-

 This currently allows you to configure whether the analog stick or D-Pad are used for SNES D-Pad input for each of the 4 players.
+You may also the Dreamcast mouse for SNES games that support the mouse.
+Currently, you must have the mouse plugged in before starting Super Famicast.

 -=< Save Settings >=-